Sergei Rachmaninoff: Works

 Rachmaninoff wrote two major a cappella choral works—the Liturgy of St. John Chrysostom and the All-Night Vigil (also known as the Vespers).
 It was the fifth movement of All-Night Vigil that Rachmaninoff requested to have sung at his funeral.
 Other choral works include a choral symphony, The Bells; the cantata Spring; the Three Russian Songs; and an early Concerto for Choir (a cappella).

 He completed three one-act operas: Aleko (1892), The Miserly Knight (1903), and Francesca da Rimini (1904).
-He started three others, notably Monna Vanna, based on the work by Maurice Maeterlinck; copyright in this had been extended to the composer Février, and, though the restriction did not pertain to Russia, Rachmaninoff dropped the project after completing Act I in piano vocal score in 1908.
+He started three others, notably Monna Vanna, based on the work by Maurice Maeterlinck; copyright in this had been extended to the composer Février, and, though the restriction did not pertain to Russia, Rachmaninoff dropped the project after completing act 1 in piano vocal score in 1908.
 Aleko is regularly performed and has been recorded complete at least eight times, and filmed.
 The Miserly Knight adheres to Pushkin's "little tragedy".
-Francesca da Rimini exists somewhat in the shadow of the opera of the same name by Riccardo Zandonai.
+Francesca da Rimini was described by the composer as a "symphonic opera" because of its long interludes.

 Rachmaninoff, similarly to many Russian composers of his time, wrote relatively little chamber music.
 His output in the genre includes two piano trios, both of which are named Trio Elégiaque (the second of which is a memorial tribute to Tchaikovsky), a Cello Sonata, and the Morceaux de salon for violin and piano.

 Rachmaninoff composed a total of 83 songs (románsy in Russian) for voice and piano, all of which were written before he left Russia permanently in 1917.
 Most of his songs were set to texts by Russian romantic writers and poets, such as Alexander Pushkin, Mikhail Lermontov, Afanasy Fet, Anton Chekhov and Aleksey Tolstoy, among others.
 His most popular song is the wordless Vocalise, which he later arranged for orchestra.